dbucher97/fast-qaoa-c/README.md

 ## Notes on documentation

-The documentation is unfortunately so far very tenuous.
-Any user of the library should be welcomed to contribute to the docs.
+The documentation is, unfortunately, so far very tenuous.
+Any user of the library should be welcome to contribute to the docs.